jmmascorro/Interview-Prep/README.md

 CICD

 a.
 Continuous Integration and Continuous Delivery.
-This practice allows for automatin in building, testing, and deployment of applications.
+This practice allows for automation in building, testing, and deployment of applications.

 b.
 Created a Jenkins Pipeline to integrate node-api project with testing and connected with webhooks through github repository to be able to trigger testing on my codebase when a push to main branch is done.

 c.
-Errors and secrutiy issues can be identified and fixed earlier throughout the development cycle and much more easily.
+Errors and security issues can be identified and fixed earlier throughout the development cycle and much more easily.
 Improves productivity and efficiency by streamlining workflow through built-in automation, testing, and collaborattion.

 Jenkins